digst/cloud/design.md

 #### Service Lifecycle
 Transparent governance process are necessary for Platform Consumers to evaluate fit-for-porpuse of the operating model.

-**[Consumer driven]** The service life cycle of GovCloud is based on consumer needs, in a feature catalogue maintained by SIT, and prioritized by a joint public group lead by DIGST in corporation with SIT.
+**[Consumer driven]** The service life cycle of GovCloud is based on consumer needs, in a feature catalogue maintained by SIT, and prioritized by a joint public group of Cloud Consumers lead by DIGST in corporation with SIT.

 Establishment of platform services, changes to service level agreements and exposed interfaces are the primary areas of governance.
 To support the principle of vendor neutrality supported interfaces most be carefully curated.
 And the choices should support the more general 'business' strategy and the Federated Digital Architecture (FDA).